dby516/dby516.github.io/_projects/2024-12-att-changeit3d.md

 title: "Tactile-based Online Active Shape Exploration and Reconstruction using Reinforcement Learning"
 collection: projects
 permalink: /project/2024-12-att-changeit3d
-excerpt: 'This is a team course project for Deep Learning in Computer Vision by Prof. [Peter Belhumeur](https://www.engineering.columbia.edu/faculty-staff/directory/peter-n-belhumeur) at Columbia.
+excerpt: 'This is a team project from the Deep Learning for Computer Vision course at Columbia.
 We improved a SOTA text-guided shape editing framework [ChangeIt3D](https://changeit3d.github.io/) by leveraging a region-attended editor that leverages shape correspondence to enable more precise, localized geometry modifications.'
 date: 2024-12-09
 pic: '/images/projects/pic_2024-12-att-changeit3d.png'
 venue: 'Project available on GitHub'